Dunedin Rotary Triathlon

 Dunedin, FL US 34698

-The Dunedin Triathlon has been one of Florida's most desired and favorite sprint distance triathlons since its launch in 2003.
-The venue, Honeymoon Island State Park, has repeatedly been named on the top beaches and travel destinations worldwide.
+Since its launch in 2003, the Dunedin Triathlon has been one of Florida's most desired and favorite sprint-distance triathlons.
+The venue, Honeymoon Island State Park, has repeatedly been named one of the top beaches and travel destinations worldwide.

-Get your super cool Dri-Fit event shirt at early packet pickup, which will be available on Friday evening and Saturday, as well as early race day morning.
+You can get your super cool Dri-Fit event shirt at early packet pickup, available on Friday afternoon, Saturday, and early race day morning.

 Pre-Race Packet Pick-Up